Tina Turner: Early success: 1960–1965

+In 1960, Ike Turner wrote "A Fool in Love" for singer Art Lassiter.
+Bullock was to sing background with Lassiter's backing vocalists, the Artettes.
+Lassiter failed to show up for the recording session at Technisonic Studios.
+Since Turner had already paid for the studio time, Bullock suggested that she sing the lead.
+He decided to use Bullock to record a demo with the intention of erasing her vocals and adding Lassiter's at a later date.
+Local St. Louis disc jockey Dave Dixon convinced Turner to send the tape to Juggy Murray, president of R&B label Sue Records.
+Upon hearing the song, Murray was impressed with Bullock's vocals, later stating that "Tina sounded like screaming dirt.
+It was a funky sound".
+Murray bought the track and paid Turner a $25,000 advance for the recording and publishing rights.

+Murray also convinced Turner to make Bullock "the star of the show".
+Turner responded by renaming Bullock "Tina" because it rhymed with Sheena.
+He was inspired by Sheena, Queen of the Jungle and Nyoka the Jungle Girl to create her stage persona.
+Turner added his last name and trademarked the name "Tina Turner" as a form of protection; his idea was that if Bullock left him as his previous singers had, he could replace her with another "Tina Turner".
+However, family and friends still called her Ann.

 Bullock was introduced to the public as Tina Turner with the single "A Fool in Love" in July 1960.
-It reached No. 2 on the Hot R&B Sides chart and No. 27 on the Billboard Hot 100.
+It reached number 2 on the Hot R&B Sides chart and number 27 on the Billboard Hot 100.
 Journalist Kurt Loder described the track as "the blackest record to ever creep into the white pop charts since Ray Charles's gospel-styled 'What'd I Say' that previous summer".
-Another single from the duo, "It's Gonna Work Out Fine", reached No. 14 on the Hot 100 and No. 2 on the R&B chart in 1961, earning them a Grammy nomination for Best Rock and Roll Performance.
-Other singles Ike and Tina Turner released between 1960 and 1962 included the R&B hits "I Idolize You", "Poor Fool", and "Tra La La La La".
+Another single from the duo, "It's Gonna Work Out Fine", reached number 14 on the Hot 100 and number 2 on the R&B chart in 1961, earning them a Grammy nomination for Best Rock and Roll Performance.
+Other singles Ike & Tina Turner released between 1960 and 1962 included the R&B hits "I Idolize You", "Poor Fool", and "Tra La La La La".

-After the release of "A Fool in Love", Ike Turner created the Ike & Tina Turner Revue, which included the Kings of Rhythm and a girl group, the Ikettes, as backing vocalists and dancers.
-He remained in the background as the bandleader.
-Ike Turner put the entire revue through a rigorous touring schedule across the United States, performing 90 days straight in venues around the country.
+After the release of "A Fool in Love" the Ike & Tina Turner Revue was formed.
+Tina Turner became the lead vocalist, the Ikettes served as backing vocalists and dancers, and Ike Turner remained in the background as the bandleader of the Kings of Rhythm.
+He put the entire revue through a rigorous touring schedule across the United States, performing 90 days straight in venues around the country.
+Tina Turner became the lead vocalist.
 During the days of the Chitlin' Circuit, the Ike & Tina Turner Revue built a reputation as "one of the hottest, most durable, and potentially most explosive of all R&B ensembles", rivaling the James Brown Revue in terms of musical spectacle.
 Due to their profitable performances, they were able to perform in front of desegregated audiences in Southern clubs and hotels.